astronomer/docs/software/install-airgapped.md

 ```

 </TabItem>
 </Tabs>

-## Step 3: Decide Whether to Use a Third-Party Ingress Controller {#elect-to-use-a-third-party-ingress-controller}
+## Step 3: Decide whether to use a third-party Ingress controller {#elect-to-use-a-third-party-ingress-controller}

-Astronomer Software requires a Kubernetes Ingress Controller to function and provides an integrated ingress-controller by default.
+Astronomer Software requires a Kubernetes Ingress controller to function and provides an integrated Ingress controller by default.

-Astronomer generally recommends customers use its integrated ingress-controller but supports certain third-party [third-party ingress-controllers](#third-party-ingress-controllers) in certain configurations..
+Astronomer generally recommends you use the integrated Ingress controller, but Astronomer Software also supports certain third-party [third-party ingress-controllers](#third-party-ingress-controllers).

-Ingress controllers, including Astronomer's ingress controllers, typically need elevated permissions (including a ClusterRole) to function - particularly the ability to list all namespaces and view the ingresses in those namespaces and the ability to retrieve secrets in those namespaces to locate and use private TLS certificates used to service those ingresses.
+Ingress controllers typically need elevated permissions (including a ClusterRole) to function.
+Specifically, the Astronomer Software Ingress controller requires the ability to:

+- List all namespaces in the cluster.
+- View ingresses in the namespaces.
+- Retrieve secrets in the namespaces to locate and use private TLS certificates that service the ingresses.
-Customers in complex regulatory requirements frequently have ingress-controllers that are already internally-approved to hold those permissions and disable Astronomer's integrated ingress-controller.

-Customers electing to use a third-party ingress-controllers perform certain additional steps later in this procedure to disable the integrated ingress-controller and configure Astronomer for use with their pre-existing ingress-controller.
+If you have complex regulatory requirements, you might need to use an internally-approved Ingress controller and disable Astronomer's integrated controller.
+You'll configure this detail later in the installation.

 ## Step 4: Choose and configure the base domain {#choose-and-configure-the-base-domain}

-### Choosing the base domain {#choosing-the-base-domain}
-The installation procedure detailed in this guide will create a variety of services that your users will access to manage, monitor, and run Airflow on the platform.
+When you install Astronomer Software, it will create a variety of services that your users will access to manage, monitor, and run Airflow.

 Choose a base-domain (e.g. `astronomer.example.com`, `astro-sandbox.example.com`, `astro-prod.example.internal`) for which:

-* you have the ability to create and edit DNS records
+- You have the ability to create and edit DNS records
-* you have the ability to issue TLS-certificates
+- You have the ability to issue TLS-certificates
-* the following addresses are available:
+- The following addresses are available:
   - `app.<base-domain>`
   - `deployments.<base-domain>`
   - `houston.<base-domain>`